sergicanet9/ktor-new-relic/README.md

   * **New Relic Java Agent (APM)**: Monitors the application itself, collecting data on web transactions, external service calls, logs and errors.
   * **New Relic Infrastructure Agent**: Monitors the underlying host and Docker container, providing visibility into resource usage like CPU and memory.

-After running `make run` and making a few requests to the API endpoints, you'll be able to see both **APM transaction data** and **infrastructure metrics** in your New Relic dashboard.
+After running `make run` and making a few requests to the API endpoints, you'll be able to see the data in your New Relic account.